Connect with others who understand.

 Migraine Aura Symptoms

-When you experience a migraine with aura, you can have symptoms in the center of your field of vision that can spread to the sides.
-These symptoms include zigzag lines, bright spots, or flashing lights.
+During a migraine with aura, you might experience symptoms in the center of your field of vision that can spread to the sides.
+These symptoms can include zigzag lines, bright spots, or flashing lights.
 You may also lose part of your vision or experience a blind spot, a condition called scotoma.
-The blind spots can resemble simple geometric designs.
+These blind spots might appear as simple geometric shapes.
 Some visual auras resemble a shimmering spot or star.
-Other symptoms include muscle weakness, difficulty speaking, and a tingling in one hand or on one side of the face.

 How MyMigraineTeam Members Experience Migraine Auras